• Skip to primary navigation

 Green Tea vs Black Tea

 Both Hojicha and Matcha come from the same tea plant, Camellia Sinensis.
 Both green and black tea are made from this same flowering plant.
 Green tea leaves are harvested sooner than black tea and processed differently.
-The key differences between black and green tea are that black tea is oxidized (exposed to air), allowing the leaves to turn a darker color.
+The key difference between black and green tea is that black tea is oxidized (exposed to air), allowing the leaves to turn a darker color.
 This process also changes the flavor and chemical composition of tea.

-All types of green tea are steamed before being dried in order to stop the oxidation process and preserve its unique flavor and properties.
+All types of green tea are steamed before being dried to stop the oxidation process and preserve its unique flavor and properties.
 The differences in green teas depend on the roasting, timing of harvest, and preparation.

 Regardless of the type of green tea, it tends to have higher amounts of antioxidants than traditional black teas.
 This fact, along with the different flavors and benefits of green tea, makes it highly sought after worldwide.